 5 Tips for Using Medium Density Fiberboard Outside

 Particle board or composite describes a broad class of building materials.
 While particle board as a whole isn't as durable as traditional wood, it is versatile enough to have merit and uses.
-Medium density fiberboard is one of the popular types of composite board.
+Medium density fiberboard (MDF) is one of the popular types of composite board.

 If you're going to be working with MDF, you'll need to understand its limits as well as its construction.